go-amizone/go-amizone/README.md

 A docker image will be made available soon to make deployments easier.

 ## Contributing
+I welcome contributions to the library.
+If you have a bug or feature request, please open an issue on the [GitHub repo][github].
+Contributing to project should be a great way to get started with Go development and learning about the language, reverse-engineering, and other cool stuff.

 [monday-api]: https://github.com/0xSaurabh/monday-api

 [0xSaurabh]: https://github.com/0xSaurabh/

 [github]: https://github.com/ditsuke/amizone-go